atreyasha/sentiment-argument-mining/docs/shankar_todos.md

 1. Documentation/Visualization

+    1.  **TODO** push final paper and bibtex when all is done, add global references to results from paper

-    1.  **TODO** possibly improve final output and format to all claims and premises extracted from speeches
+    2.  **TODO** possibly improve final output and format to all claims and premises extracted from speeches

-    2.  **TODO** add plots with length of bins included and not only token counts, also for US Election Debates to give another perspective on the data

-    3.  **TODO** squeeze in sentiment methodologies into repository when done, install sentiment dependencies onto venv for global tracking, perhaps add sentiment analysis on jupyter notebook with shared dependencies

-    4.  **TODO** update information on afinn in readmes and in repository

-    5.  include overview section in ./src to summarize all sentiment and argumentation techniques

-    6.  add test scripts to ensure constant sanity checks, or test manually on jarvis

-    7.  add script to compute classification report of best model at the end of training
+    3.  add script to compute classification report of best model at the end of training

-    8.  push final paper and bibtex when all is done, add global references to results from paper
+    4.  add test scripts to ensure constant sanity checks, or test manually on jarvis

 2. Sequence encoding